openhwgroup/cv32e40p/README.md

 * Create your own fork to commit your changes and then open a Pull Request.
 * Split large contributions into smaller commits addressing individual changes or bug fixes.
 Do not mix unrelated changes into the same commit!
+* Do not mix updates within the 'rtl' directory with updates within the 'docs' directory ino the same pull request.
 * Write meaningful commit messages.
 For more information, please check out the [the Ibex contribution guide](https://github.com/lowrisc/ibex/blob/master/CONTRIBUTING.md).
 * If asked to modify your changes, do fixup your commits and rebase your branch to maintain a